Skip to Content

 As with all contracts, be sure to read the whole document (the fine print too!) so you know what’s included (and what’s excluded) in the price quote.

-With the Aloha state being such a popular destination these days, be aware that can be difficult to score a reasonably-priced rental car.
+With the Aloha state being such a popular destination these days, be aware that it can sometimes be difficult to score a reasonably-priced rental car.

 The best Hawaii tip we can offer is to reserve as soon as you know you’re going to Hawaii.

-Don’t leave it to the last minute – especially if you’re planning a trip to Maui, currently the island on everyone’s radar.
+Don’t leave it to the last minute, especially if you’re visiting in high season.

 Like hotels and airlines, it helps to be a member of a rewards program.
 You might get a free upgrade with Hertz, for example, if you have a rewards program membership.